 Loose electrical connections do not cause noise but do cause a voltage drop to the motor and excess heat.
 Always check mechanical and electrical connections when troubleshooting a motor.

 An electric motor that is turned off remains warm for some time.
 This warmth can attract insects, snakes, and rodents.
 These pests can damage a motor by restricting ventilation or corroding the insulation.
-In high-pest areas, a special zip‐seal jacket can be placed around the motor.
+In the highest areas, a special zip‐seal jacket can be placed around the motor.

 Incorrect Electric Motor